 For hundreds of years, many Americans paid for their country’s expanding economic power with their lives.
 As the nation’s economy rapidly grew during the Industrial Revolution in the late 19th century, American workers did their work in alarming, inhumane conditions.
-By 1970, the death rate for American workers was high enough to warrant Congress' attention.
-The resulting Occupational Safety and Health Act was passed in 1970 to reduce the rate at which Americans were being injured or killed at work.
+By 1970, the death rate for American workers was high enough to warrant Congress's attention.
+The resulting Occupational Safety and Health Act was passed that same year to reduce the rate at which Americans were being injured or killed at work.

 The Occupational Health and Safety Administration (OSHA) is a government agency designed to ensure "safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education, and assistance.”
 The organization continues to protect the rights of workers to this day.

 Nearly 50 years after its creation, one thing is clear: OSHA has saved lives.
 Daily worker deaths have gone down from 38 per day in 1970 to 14 as of 2016.
 In other words, the agency has had a significant impact on the safety of workers since it was created.
 While it’s safer than ever to be a worker in the United States, OSHA is still working toward completely eliminating worker deaths and injuries in the nation.

 Despite making progress with safety in the American workplace, OSHA is still struggling to eliminate all preventable deaths and injuries in the nation.
 This is because OSHA is a small agency.
 Many people are surprised to find out that OSHA only has about 2,100 inspectors.

 While effective, OSHA faces the challenge of using this limited number of inspectors to protect over 130 million workers at more than 8 million worksites around the nation.
 With one OSHA officer per 59,000 workers, it’s impossible for the agency to eliminate worker death and injuries unless employers make safety their priority.